February 9, 2021

 Drawbacks of having professional installation:

-– You don’t exactly know how many equipment you’ll going to end up having.
+You don’t exactly know how much equipment you’ll end up having.

 Before installing all the new appliances, the contractor will go over the final price with you (except the keypad).
 Nothing you don’t like you don’t have to sign off on.
 That said, not knowing beforehand how much you’re going to have to pay can be frustrating.